lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 If you want to view your firefox prefrences you can type about:preferences into the address bar.
 To have your seession restored each time you restart firefox is on the general tab of firefox prefrences is to press restore previous session.
 The checkbox for :guilabel:`Restore previous session` checkbox restores your tab when you close firefox.
 The tabs section has a checkbox to :guilabel:`open links in new tabs` instead of new windows which is checked by default.
 The checkbox for :guilabel:`When you open a link a new tab switch to it immediately` switches to new tabs when you open them.

+To manage your search settings use the :guilabel:`search` tab on prefrences.
+The radio button for :guilabel:`Search Bar` changes whether you want a seperate search bar or and integrated search bar for search and navigation.
+The :guilabel:`Default Search Engine` lets you change your default search engine.

 I to copy text in firefox press :kbd:`Control +C`.
 To paste text into firefox press :kbd:`Control+ V`.

 Version